duckietown/book-devmanual-duckiematrix/src/intermediate/virtual-duckietown-robots/virtual-drivers.md

 # Virtual Drivers

-Virtual drivers allow communication between the Duckiebot ROS stack and the entity in the Duckiematrix.
+Virtual drivers allow for the communication between a Duckietown robot's ROS stack and an entity in the Duckiematrix.

 (driver-implementation-status)=
 ## Implementation status